WordPress Safety Tricks and Shortcuts

 A WordPress user nickname hides your actual login name, allowing you to post blogs/posts without giving away your login name -> Very important, very huge.

 4 WordPress Security Website

-A rising force in WordPress safety help, is the site WordPress Security Organization which takes the goal of helping blog masters and webmasters stay safe very seriously.
+A rising force in WordPress safety help, is the WordPress experts at Canadian Web Creations which takes the goal of helping blog masters and webmasters stay safe very seriously.
 By making a focused community and resource log for all things WP/Security, they’ve helped carve out a specific corner where a vital interest to a big portion of the web can seek refuge and information.

 They plan on having a community section with forums and social interaction, as well as a video section, and general knowledge-base.

 The prospects for your blog or website just increased.
 Be sure to take note of the main tips that can eliminate the BIGGEST risks: